Home Ibrahim Babangida: Bio, Age, Tribe, Family & Net Worth

 During his rule, his government survived two coup attempts, executed Mamman Vatsa in 1985 and Gideon Orkar in 1990, and faced the assassination of journalist Dele Giwa in 1986.

-His era is remembered for widespread corruption, with estimates of over 12 billion dollars stolen.
+People remember his era for widespread corruption, with estimates suggesting that over 12 billion dollars was stolen.

 Transition to the Third Republic